pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 Download: [DynDOLOD 3 Alpha](https://www.nexusmods.com/skyrimspecialedition/mods/68518)

 DynDOLOD settings are up to your your hardware.
 Below are my settings for medium-high quality LOD.
-If you want to learn more, I would recommend you to read [the official DynDOLOD guide](https://dyndolod.info/Generation-Instructions) or [the STEP project document.](https://stepmodifications.org/wiki/SkyrimSE:2.2.0#DynDOLOD)
+If you want to learn more, I would recommend reading [the official DynDOLOD guide](https://dyndolod.info/Generation-Instructions) or [the STEP project document.](https://stepmodifications.org/wiki/SkyrimSE:2.2.0#DynDOLOD)

-1. Make sure to enable the patches that were built in the previous steps.
 1. Update these two values (Expert=1, Level32=1) in `DynDOLOD\Edit Scripts\DynDOLOD\DynDOLOD_SSE.ini.` file.
 1. Make sure to enable the patches that were built in the previous steps.
 1. Launch Texgen in MO2. (arguments: `-tes5vr`)